 The word game in Angels and Demons is used to help Langdon and Vittoria locate the churches that the missing cardinals would be killed in.
 And in Inferno the word games are used by the protagonists to find where a powerful virus is hidden so that they can find it in time and diffuse it before it is released into the entire city.
-In The Lost Symbol, Langdon uses word games ‘in an effort to save his friend, Peter Solomon, a 33rd-degree Mason’.
-It is ‘one gigantic puzzle’ (Beyer, 10).
+In The Lost Symbol, Langdon uses word games “in an effort to save his friend, Peter Solomon, a 33rd-degree Mason.”
+It is “one gigantic puzzle” (Beyer, 10).
 One of the other main goals of the protagonists in the novel is to find the Masonic Pyramid.
-Thus, ‘The Lost Symbol’ is its own quest, a journey in search of something lost, the discovery of which should illuminate the finder and provide entry into an exclusive esoteric group to whom the World has been revealed’ (Beyer, 14).
+Thus, The Lost Symbol is its own quest, a journey in search of something lost, the discovery of which should illuminate the finder and provide entry into an exclusive esoteric group to whom the World has been revealed (Beyer, 14).

 Similarly, in Origin the protagonists Robert Langdon and Ambra Vidal decipher the word games and follow the clues that leads them to finding the forty-seven-letter password and thus release Edmond Kirsch’s presentation to the entire world as an honor to him after his death.